 But a newfound essay on aliens reveals another side of him.
 In 1939 , the year World War Two broke out, Churchill penned a popular science article.
 In it he mused about the likelihood of extra-terrestrial life.
 The 11-page typed draft, probably intended for a newspaper, updated in the 1950s but never published.

 In 1980s, the essay passed to an US museum further rediscovered in 2016.
 “I, for one, am not so immensely impressed by the success we are making of our civilization here that I am prepared to think we are the only spot in the immense universe which contains living, thinking creatures,” he wrote in the newly uncovered essay, “or that we are the highest type of mental and physical development which has ever appeared in the vast compass of space and time“.
 The journal Nature described Churchill’s essay in in an article published February 2017.
+Though facts about alien are considered supernatural but maximum are scientists in the list of famous people who believe in aliens.

 You might want to buy Winston Churchill’s Autobiography: